raspberrypilearning/comic-character/en/step_3.md

 The `<label>` element is also good for accessibility.

-It allows screen-readers to read the .....
+It allows screen-readers to read the label out loud when the user focuses on the input element.

 --- /task ---